 \section{\model~ Design}

 In this section, we present the design of \model~.
 Specifically, we first introduce greedy sequential importance analysis $\S \ref{section4.1}$ to thoroughly assess the impact of individual transformer blocks.
-After that, we will explain how we formulate the problem of runtime dynamic pruning as a reinforcement learning task $\S \ref{section4.2}$, framing it as policy learning within an episodic Markov decision process.
+Then, we explain how we formulate the problem of runtime dynamic pruning as an RL task $\S \ref{section4.2}$.